Visit The Wingspan Bird of Prey Centre

 An understated entrance with a few farm paddocks, and modest farm buildings, the Wingspan National Bird of Prey Centre was a real little gem.
 Featuring threatened New Zealand falcons, hawks and owls – Wingspan is a unique conservation programme, nationally significant as New Zealand’s first and only bird of prey centre.

-Visitors to the new Wingspan Centre opening later this year will be able to view a museum area and sneak previews into the incubation and service areas, before entering the main aviary – a landscaped, all-weather walkway.
+Wingspan flying displays will be able to view a museum area and sneak previews into the incubation and service areas, before entering the main aviary – a landscaped, all-weather walkway.
 Themed with native plants and large aviaries, the new centre will be a very impressive facility of international standard.

 Wingspan Flying Displays